ibrazug/kinderseg/Docker/README.md

 # KinderSeg Docker

 This repository contains a Dockerfile for creating an environment to run KinderSeg, a processing pipeline for analyzing brain imaging data using FastSurfer and custom scripts.
-The environment is built on Ubuntu 20.04 and includes Miniconda for managing Python and R environments.It uses FastSurfer version 1.1.2 and a pruned version of FreeSurfer (the installation of a pruned version described [here](https://github.com/Deep-MI/FastSurfer/blob/v1.1.2/Docker/install_fs_pruned.sh)), in additon to the `asegstats2table` and `mri_segstats` utilities.
+The environment is built on Ubuntu 20.04 and includes Miniconda for managing Python and R environments.
+It uses FastSurfer version 1.1.2 and a pruned version of FreeSurfer (the installation of a pruned version described [here](https://github.com/Deep-MI/FastSurfer/blob/v1.1.2/Docker/install_fs_pruned.sh)), in addition to the `asegstats2table` and `mri_segstats` utilities.

 ## Requirements